nikomatsakis/rustconf-2021/content/index.md

 ???

 This is exactly how Rust is supposed to feel when it's working well.
+It's supposed to be...

 ---